patbenatar/crevasse/README.md

 the `resize` event on the element you are resizing, whether that is the editor or the previewer or both.

+### Changing the value dynamically with JavaScript

+If you would like to change the value of the `textarea` without user interaction, simply fire the `change` event on the `textarea` and Crevasse will update the preview.

 ```javascript
 $("#your_previewer").trigger("resize")
 ```